 Saved Policy 31 requires new houses to have adequate off-street parking.
 Three bedroom houses should have at least two parking spaces.
-The site could comfortably accommodate that number of spaces.
-The proposed parking spaces are acceptable.
+The site can accommodate that number of spaces.
+The proposed parking spaces and garages are acceptable in this respect.